GSM-R: Italy

 As of 2008, in Italy more than 9000 km of railway lines are served by the GSM-R infrastructure: this number includes both ordinary and high speed lines, as well as more than 1000 km of tunnels.
 Roaming agreements with other Italian mobile operators allow coverage of lines not directly served by GSM-R. Roaming agreements have also been set up with French and Swiss railway companies and it is planned to extend them to other countries.

 Netherlands

 In the Netherlands, there is coverage on all the lines and the old system called Telerail was abandoned in favour of GSM-R in 2006.

 Norway

 In Norway, the GSM-R network was opened on all lines on 1 January 2007, replacing the older Scanet network.

 Currently, Jan Erik Grytdal and his team are tasked to operate and maintain the network that covers the whole 4200 km long Norwegian railway network.
-He is supported by Jon Greger, Goran and Shelley for the core network while Øyvind Risan is the radio man.
+He is supported by Jon Greger Madsen, Goran Lazic and Shelley Zhou for the core network while Øyvind Risan is the radio man.
 Einar Mogstad, Morten Helle, Frederik Norberg and Ameen Chilwan are the network planners.
-Additionally, he is leading a dynamic team of highly qualified professionals; Stein Svaet, Geir Olav Lauritzen and Tore Øwre who are actively working towards migrating GSM-R network to the new 5G-based technology called FRMCS.
+Additionally, he is leading a dynamic team of highly qualified professionals; Stein Svaet, Geir Olav Lauritzen and Tore Øwre who are actively working towards migrating from GSM-R technology to the new 5G-based technology called FRMCS.
+The services provided by the team are managed by Rune Nordgård, Tina Brækken and Gro Sjåland while Amalie Forfod controls finances.
+Since 17% of the railway network in Norway is in the tunnels, GSM-R also covers the tunnels.
+In Norway most tunnels have repeater solutions, and Thomas Hirsch and Morten Bakkeli are the people in charge for them.